Nurses (American TV series): Synopsis

 The series revolved around a group of nurses working at the same Miami hospital as Empty Nests Dr. Harry Weston.
 The main characters were strong-willed nurse Annie Roland (Arnetia Walker), sarcastic nurse Sandy Miller (Stephanie Hodge), dim-witted nurse Julie Milbury (Mary Jo Keenen) and Latina nurse Gina Cuevas (Ada Maris) who frequently reminisced about her homeland, the fictional San Pequeño.
 Also in the cast were arrogant Dr. Hank Kaplan (Kip Gilman), wise-cracking orderly Paco Ortiz (Carlos Lacamara) and flaky nurse Greg Vincent (Jeff Altman).
 Florence Stanley had a recurring role during the first season as Dr. Riskin.

 Changes were made after the first season in an effort to boost ratings.
 David Rasche joined the cast as Jack Trenton, a slimy white-collar criminal forced to perform community service at the hospital, and in the final season Loni Anderson joined the cast as new hospital administrator Casey McAfee.
-Other changes included the addition of Markus Flanagan as hunky orderly Luke Fitzgerald for the second season only, the changing of the show's theme song in seasons two and three, having nurse Gina and Dr. Hank Kaplan get married (Gina being pregnant by Dr. Hank).
+Other changes included the addition of Markus Flanagan as distant nurse Luke Fitzgerald for the second season only, the changing of the show's theme song in seasons two and three, having nurse Gina and Hank Kaplan get married (Gina being pregnant by Hank).
 Nurse Greg Vincent was also written off after season one.

 In the series' final season, nurse Sandy was gone, and the series' focus moved increasingly from the nurses to Casey McAfee's adjustments in running the hospital under a new HMO, and the antics of Jack Trenton and his sidekick Paco the orderly.